John Cariani: Playwriting

 Cariani's third play, Last Gas premiered at Portland Stage Company (Portland, Maine) in 2010.
 Cariani noted that "Almost, Maine is almost a love letter to northern Maine and Last Gas is a more realistic look at that part of the world."
 It has been described as "a bittersweet romance about two people who lack the courage to admit they love one another ... it's an undeniable winner despite its predictable twist."
 The play ran at Opera House Arts, Stonington Opera House, Maine, in 2013 and at Geva Theatre Center in Rochester, New York in the winter of 2014.
 It was published by Dramatists Play Service in 2014.

-LOVE/SICK is Cariani's most recent play.
-It premiered at High Point University in the fall of 2010, then was presented at the Portland Stage Company in the spring of 2013, and was produced by Hartford TheaterWorks in 2014.
+Cariani's fourth play, LOVE/SICK premiered at High Point University in the fall of 2010, then was presented at the Portland Stage Company in the spring of 2013, and was produced by Hartford TheaterWorks in 2014.
 The play ran Off-Broadway in February 2015 at the Royal Family Performing Arts Space.
 The Huffington Post gave the Off Broadway production a positive review: "Sometimes playwright John Cariani looks at the world — actually the worlds of love and relationships — through rose-colored glasses.
 Just as often he views those worlds through lenses tinted a middling-to-dark-gray or maybe a jaundiced yellow. … While poking fun at the happily-ever-after notion by means of a strong dose of happily-never-after, Cariani shoots his cockeyed valentines with a quiver full of funny lines.
 He knows how to keep audiences laughing while passing along disappointing news."

 LOVE/SICK has been performed in Riga, Latvia and Mexico City and was recently made into a Spanish language feature called Enfermo Amor on Vix+.

 Two new vignettes from LOVE/SICK premiered at Stonehill College in Easton, MA for a filmed version of the play, directed by Cariani.

+Cariani's most recent play, Darker the Night, Brighter the Stars premiered at Portland Stage on April 2, 2025.
+Developed as Not Quite Almost and Almost, Almost, Maine, the play revisits the themes of Almost, Maine, based on scrapped scenes.
+The play premiered in Ellenville, NY at Shadowland Stages later that year, with Cariani directing.